 I particularly enjoy engaging with the general public about science and I frequently seek out unique opportunities to interact with people of all ages.
 Below are some highlights of outreach events I have been involved with over the years.

-If you have any ideas for additional outreach opportunities in northern Idaho or eastern Washington, please don’t hesitate to contact me.
+If you have any ideas for additional outreach opportunities in the greater Omaha area or within driving distance, please don’t hesitate to contact me.
 I am always looking for ways to be more involved in the community!

 High School Science Academy